gesture-to-speech/Autodeploy/README.md

 ## Run on server

 ### Add SSH key for deployment
-You need to create a default SSH key by running `sudo ssh-keygen -t rsa -b 4096`, then click enter to create a key with the default name `id_rsa`.
+You need to create a default SSH key by running `ssh-keygen -t rsa -b 4096`, then click enter to create a key with the default name `id_rsa`.
 Click enter again to create a key without a passphrase and click enter again to confirm.
 A random SSH key will be generated.
 You need to add it in GitHub to the repository you are trying to autodeploy.
 To do that, go to the repository's page, click `Settings -> Deploy keys (under Security on the left)`, and click button `Add deploy key`.
-Set the title to `Autodeploy`, `Key` to the output of this command `cat /root/.ssh/id_rsa.pub`, and click `Add key`.
+Set the title to `Autodeploy`, `Key` to the output of this command `cat ~/.ssh/id_rsa.pub`, and click `Add key`.

 ### Autodeploy setup
 First you need to add `github.com` to the list of known hosts.
-The easiest way to do it is by running `sudo ssh -T git@github.com` and writing `yes` in the prompt. `github.com` should be added to the list of known hosts.
+The easiest way to do it is by running `ssh -T git@github.com` and writing `yes` in the prompt. `github.com` should be added to the list of known hosts.

 Next, create a directory where all the files will be stored and enter it.
 Next download the Autodeploy executable by running `rm -f Autodeploy && wget --no-cache --no-cookies --no-check-certificate https://github.com/gesture-to-speech/Autodeploy/raw/main/bin/Autodeploy -O Autodeploy && sudo chmod -R 0777 Autodeploy`.
 Create `config.tml` based on the `config-template.tml` file.
 See the explanation of `config.tml` file below.

-To start the server run `sudo rm -f nohup.out && sudo nohup ./Autodeploy &`.
+To start the server run `rm -f nohup.out && nohup ./Autodeploy &`.
 This will start the server listening to GitHub webhook in the background.
 Logs will be located in the file `nohup.out`.
-To stop the server run `sudo kill -9 $(pgrep Autodeploy)`.
+To stop the server run `kill $(pgrep Autodeploy)`.

 ### GitHub Webhook setup
 Next you need to set up webhook.
 Go to `Webhooks` (under `Code and automation` on the left in `Settings`) and click